KeatonMayhem/GridSnap/README.md

 ## Overview

-This is Phase One of a compact Arduino-based GPS watch project, designed to display **real-time UTM coordinates** on a small OLED screen.
+This is Phase One of a compact Arduino-based GPS tracker project, designed to display **real-time UTM coordinates** on a small OLED screen.
 It is designed to fit inside an Altoids tin for prototyping and portability.

 ## Features